DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

     [Assess whether managing travel tickets caused user frustration and validate our hypothesis for the necessity of a feature that simplifies ticket handling.], )

+  // TODO: bello ma specificare con asterisco
   These are the most important questions, but to keep the conversation flowing naturally, we also include some minor questions to help the person feel more comfortable, encouraging honesty and potentially leading them to share additional insights.
 See the #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf")[interviews document] for additional information.

   #pagebreak()

   === Interviews <interviews>

   All the made interviews are accessible on the #link("https://dreamspotai.github.io/")[project's website], where an _ad hoc_ #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf")[document] can be found.

-  The team initially started the validation process by conducting interviews on young adults: these are interviews 1 to 7.
-Some of them partially confuted the initial customers hypothesis: see @pivoting for more detailed information.
+The team initially started the validation process by conducting interviews on young adults, reported in interviews 1 to 7.
+Some of them partially confuted the initial customers hypothesis (see @pivoting for more detailed information).
 A table containing a brief summary of the outcome and key points of the interview are retrievable from the #link("https://dreamspotai.github.io/compiled/CompiledPDF/Annex.pdf#iok")[Report Annex document].

   === Pivoting <pivoting>

   As described in @interviews, the DreamSpot team firstly decided to validate the customer sector of young adults (see @end_users for a more detailed description).

+  // TODO: non si può fare 2 vs 4?
   While the #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i1")[first], #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i2")[second] and #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i6")[sixth] conducted interviews confirmed our customers and problems hypotheses, suggesting that this kind of potential customers could be affected by the analyzed issue, the #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i3")[third], #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i4")[fourth], #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i5")[fifth] and #link("https://dreamspotai.github.io/compiled/CompiledPDF/Interviews.pdf#i7")[seventh] interviews underlined how this was not present in the majority of young adults.
 This led the team to partially correct the initial hypotheses about customers by understanding that young adults could not be potential customers of the platform; therefore, they are removed from the end-users group (see @end_users) and family members are partially reconsidered as potential economic buyers (see @eb).

   = Solution

-  After validating the problem and the identified customers, therefore assuring the presence of a market, it's also important to accurately validate the theorized solution before starting the development process.
+  After validating the problem and the identified customers, therefore assuring the presence of a market, it is also important to accurately validate the theorized solution before starting the development process.
 As for the customers and problem validation, the solution validation has also been conducted with the help of the *lean method*.

   == Solution analysis